Stefo01/SMBUD_prj/README.md

 - Elasticsearch: https://localhost:9200
 - Kibana: http://localhost:5601 to access the interface
 - Web UI: http://localhost:8080 to see the unified management interface

+For kibana use:
+- UserName: elastic
+- pw: SecureP4ssword